freqtrade/freqtrade/docs/strategy-callbacks.md

 The `adjust_entry_price()` callback may be used by strategy developer to refresh/replace limit orders upon arrival of new candles.
 Be aware that `custom_entry_price()` is still the one dictating initial entry limit order price target at the time of entry trigger.

+Orders can ba cancelled out of this callback by returning `None`.

+Returning `current_order_rate` will keep the order on the exchange "as is".
+Returning any other price will cancel the existing order, and replace it with a new order.

+The trade open-date (`trade.open_date_utc`) will remain at the time of the very first order placed.
+Please makes sure to be aware of this - and eventually adjust your logic in other callbacks to account for this, and use the date of the first filled order instead.

 !!!
-Note "Simple Order Cancelation"
-    This also allows simple cancelation without an replacement order.
-This behavior occurs when `None` is returned.

-!!!
-Note "Maintaining Order"
-    Maintaining existing order on exchange is facilitated.
-This behavior occurs when `order.price` is returned.

-!!!
-Warning
+Warning "Regular timeout"
-    Entry `unfilledtimeout` mechanism takes precedence over this.
-Be sure to update timeout values to match your expectancy.
+    Entry `unfilledtimeout` mechanism (as well as `check_entry_timeout()`) takes precedence over this.
+    Entry Orders that are cancelled via the above methods will not have this callback called.
+Be sure to update timeout values to match your expectations.

 ```python
 from freqtrade.persistence import Trade